wdv4758h/pypy-extradoc/blog/draft/revdb.rst

 backward with the ``bstep`` command (backward step, or ``bs``), line by line, and forward again with the ``step`` command.
 There are also commands ``bnext``, ``bcontinue`` and ``bfinish`` and their forward equivalents.
-There is also ``go TIME`` to jump directly to the specified time.
+There is also "``go TIME``" to jump directly to the specified time.
 (Right now the debugger only stops at "line start" events, not at function entry or exit, which makes some cases a bit
 surprising: for example, a ``step`` from the return statement of